MTKruto/mtkruto.github.io/src/hello-world/node-js/cjs.md

 const { Client } = require("@mtkruto/node");
 ```

-> We’re using the CJS syntax here, but ESM is also supported by `@mtkruto/node`.

 ## Starting the Client

 Before we can invoke functions, we first initialize and start a client.